NeptuneHub/k3s-supreme-waffle/README.md

 * Wikijs and Mariadb in order to have a web application to test.

 The file shared are:
-* **K3S_auto_UBUNTU.sh** => Install the first server node, install longhorn with all the dependencies, mariadb and wikijs by applying different yaml file
+* **K3S_auto_UBUNTU.sh** - Run on the first server node, install K3S, Longhorn with all the dependencies, mariadb and wikijs by applying different yaml file.
+You need to edit it to change the ip of your machine in it;
+* **K3S_second_server.sh** - Install the additionals servers node.
+You need to change the TOKEN of your cluster, you can found it in your first server node installation;
+* **wikijs-config.yaml** - Contains service and deployment of MariaDb;
+* **wikijs-deployment.yaml** - Contains the deployment of Wikijs;
+* **wikijs-secret.yaml** - Contains secret for the configruation of MariaDB, you need to edit it to change different user and password;
+* **wikijs-pvc.yaml** - Contains the persistent volume claims;
+* **wikijs-service.yaml** - Contains the service;